ali-bazzoun/quizup-be/best_practices.md

 - min 8 char
 - max 64 char (for phrases)
-- allow all types of chars even spaces (/n? \t?) long passwords are better.
+- allow all types of chars even spaces long passwords are better.
 - use unique strong passwords
 - use multi factor auth (mfa) password, phone, biometrics (passwords are enough alone anymore, nist talks about relying only on biometrics)
 - seekless list